This page has moved to the Defense Innovation Unit

 The Defense Innovation Unit (DIU) and the Japanese Ministry of Defense’s Acquisition, Technology, and Logistics Agency (ATLA) are executing a joint prize challenge focused on advancing biodefense solutions and AI-driven command and control and decision making.
-This prize challenge seeks to identify companies capable of developing cutting-edge technologies to enhance resilience against biological threats and disinformation and drive defense innovation.The bilateral challenge will culminate in a pitch event in March 2025 in Japan and is a key collaboration initiative under the Japan-U.S. Memorandum for Defense Innovation Cooperation.
+This prize challenge seeks to identify companies capable of developing cutting-edge technologies to enhance resilience against biological threats and disinformation and drive defense innovation.The bilateral challenge will culminate in a hybrid pitch event in March 2025 in Japan and is a key collaboration initiative under the Japan-U.S. Memorandum for Defense Innovation Cooperation.

-A joint DIU-ATLA team of subject matter experts will evaluate applicants and select up to 5 companies per problem as finalists for participation in the Pitch Day in March 2025, to take place in Japan.
+A joint DIU-ATLA team of subject matter experts will evaluate applicants and select up to 5 companies per problem as finalists for participation in the hybrid Pitch Day in March 2025, to take place in Japan.
 Selected participants will have the opportunity to network among the U.S. Department of Defense (DoD), Japanese Ministry of Defense (JMoD), defense industries, and non-traditional companies, including startups with dual-use technologies.
 A total of $300,000 U.S. Dollars in awards are available to the top performing company/companies.

 Please note that all dates and times are listed in Eastern Standard Time.